 Projects eligible for Salix financing include lighting upgrades, boiler and heating systems replacements, and renewal of roofs, windows, cladding and curtain walling.
 However, any planned project needs to meet strict Salix criteria for payback and carbon-saving.
 In this round of funding, the target payback period should be 4-8 years, although viable projects with longer payback periods may be part-loan/part-grant funded.

 Kevin Cox, Managing Director of Energys Group, comments: “Salix has already funded 12,080 projects across the public sector, resulting in financial savings of more than £1,100million and saving 6,224,242 tonnes of CO2.
 Thanks to this new pot of money, academies and sixth form colleges now have the chance to unlock their potential for energy saving and carbon reduction – without the usual financial risk.”

 He adds: “However, you’ll need to act quickly – Salix advises funding applications should be made by 11 December, with the pot closing for submissions on 19 December.
 With tight deadlines and long forms involved in Salix applications, it may be prudent to consider using an experienced partner to take the hassle out of the process.”

 Energys Group is a specialist in turn-key projects to improve energy-efficiency, including providing assistance with Salix funding applications.
-Energys’s Salix-approved retrofit technologies, including LED and T5 lighting upgrades and boiler controls, have allowed numerous schools, colleges and academies to benefit from significant energy savings.
+Energys’s Salix-approved retrofit technologies, including LED replacements for SON lamps and T5 lighting upgrades and boiler controls, have allowed numerous schools, colleges and academies to benefit from significant energy savings.